-1. Overall Distrust of Law Enforcement.
+1. Overall Distrust in Law Enforcement.

 For many in the African-American community there is distrust due to generations of injustices predominantly experienced by African-American men.
 Those experiences continue to particularly traumatize this community.
-Throughout the years, there have been recurring instances of perceived unnecessary contact, misconduct and misuse of power, with the most typical forms of misconduct (as reported by attendees), being verbal abuse (e.g., being generally discourteous and rude, making disrespectful comments); stopping people without sufficient cause, "over-policing"/policing more frequently the less affluent, and discriminating by race.
+Throughout the years, there have been reoccurring instances of perceived unnecessary contact, misconduct and misuse of power, with the most typical forms of misconduct (as reported by attendees), being verbal abuse (e.g., being generally discourteous and rude, making disrespectful comments); stopping people without sufficient cause, "over-policing" / policing more frequently the less affluent, and discriminating by race.
 In addition, many in the community are still healing from the death of Chris Anthony Malone, fatally shot by police in Ossining in 1998.
 This, together with a perceived lack of transparency and inclusion to help advance progress in reforming the organization, has resulted in the diminishing trust of Ossining police officers with many in the African-American community.

-Within the immigrant (mostly Latinx) community, many members perceive an "increased involvement" of the OPD in immigration enforcement.
-The lack of transparency/clarity about the relationship between Ossining police officers and ICE has significantly heightened the fears and distrust many Latinx residents have of the police.
+Within the Immigrant (Latino) community, many members perceive an "increased involvement" of the OPD in immigration enforcement.
+The lack of transparency / clarity about the relationship between Ossining police officers and ICE has significantly heightened the fears and distrust many Latinos have of the police.

 Many young participants have a negative perception of the police.
-First-hand and reported experiences have negatively impacted and influenced young peoples' views and opinions of police officers.
-Many young people have said they were 'scared' of police officers.
-At the High School, many students were unclear about the roles and responsibilities of the School Resource Officer (SRO) with many feeling threatened, especially students of color, residents who identify as part of the LGBTQ+ community, and students with special needs (e.g., disabilities).
-In addition, there were some concerns expressed about the type of training received by an officer to become an SRO.
+First-hand and reported experiences have negatively impacted and influence young peoples' views and opinions of police officers.
+Many young people are said they were 'scared' of police officers.
+At the High School, many students were unclear about the roles and responsibilities of the School Resource Officer (SRO) with many feeling threatened, especially students of color and students with special needs (e.g., disabilities, LGBTQ).
+In addition, there were some concerns expressed about the type of training received by an officer to become a SRO.

-2. Overall Reluctance to Contact Police for a Public Safety or Community Problem.
+2. Overall reluctance to contact police for a public safety or community problem.

-Members of the Latinx community are less likely to contact police officers due to fearing that officers will use this interaction as an opportunity to inquire into their immigration status.
+Members of the Latino community are less likely to contact police officers due to fearing that officers will use this interaction as an opportunity to inquire into their immigration status.
 There are situations where it is not clear for people if they should call police for help.
 They feel that officers should be trained to instill more confidence in the members of the Latin community.